In 2020 I am running the Top Tools for Learning (14th Annual Learning Tools) as follows: (You can find out more about the survey here)

-Jane Hart will once again be compiling a list of the Top 200 Tools for Learning as well as 3 sub-lists:
+I will once again be compiling a list of the Top 200 Tools for Learning 2020 list as well as 3 sub-lists:

-- Top 100 Digital Tools for Personal & Professional Learning 2019 – ie. the digital tools used by individuals for their own (self-organised) learning and self-improvement – inside and outside the workplace.
+- Top 100 Tools for Personal & Professional Learning 2020 – the tools used by INDIVIDUALS for their own self-improvement, self-learning and self-development (inside and outside work)

-- Top 100 Digital Tools for Workplace Learning 2019 – ie. the digital tools used to design, deliver, enable, support learning in the workplace
+- Top 100 Tools for Workplace Learning 2020 – the tools used by ORGANISATIONS for (internal or external) training and/or to underpin and support learning at work

-- Top 100 Digital Tools for Education 2019 – ie. the digital tools used by educators and students in schools, colleges, universities, adult education etc.
+- Top 100 Tools for Further & Higher Education 2020 – the tools used by EDUCATORS & STUDENTS to teach or study in colleges, universities, or adult education.

-How to vote – There are a number of ways to vote for your favourite tools:
+How to vote – There are a number of ways you can vote for your favourite tools:

 - Email your 10 tools to email@example.com with indication of where you work